aherbert/gdsc-smlm/docs/analysis_plugins.rst

 with :math:`\sigma` the sigma-factor (see Heel & Schatz, (2005), equation 2).
 For example sigma can be 1, 2, 3, etc.

-.. index:: spurious correlation (q) correction
+.. index:: Spurious Correlation Q Correction

-Spurious correlation (Q) correction
+Spurious Correlation (Q) Correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When analysing a single dataset, if the same emitter is localised more than once then this can lead to correlations being observed at all spatial frequencies if localisations from the same emitter are split into each half-dataset (because a non-zero pixel will be present in the same position is both images).
 These spurious correlations can be corrected by subtracting a term from the numerator of the FRC and adding it to the denominator.
-The FRC at a given frequency *q* is given by the sum of the conjugate multiple of the Fourier transform of two sub-images divided by the product of the sums of the squared absolute values of each transformed sub-image:
+The FRC at a given frequency *q* is given by the sum of the conjugate multiple of the Fourier transform oFf two sub-images divided by the product of the sums of the squared absolute values of each transformed sub-image:

 .. math::